IBM-Bluemix-Docs/containers/cs_storage.md

 {:shortdesc}

 The NFS file storage that backs the persistent volume is clustered by IBM in order to provide high availability for your data.

+**Note**: If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations (data centers) that your clusters are in, so that you can create persistent volume claims.

 1. Review the available storage classes. {{site.data.keyword.containerlong}} provides eight pre-defined storage classes so that the cluster admin does not have to create any storage classes.
 The `ibmc-file-bronze` storage class is the same as the `default` storage class.